M-o-a-T/moat-old/doc/hacking.rst

 and *will* save time and frustration.
 Trust me on this.

-Manual debugging is somewhat difficult because MoaT protects itself by a number of timeouts. dissecting a broken data structure doesn't get any easier if you're forced to run the main loop every five seconds.
+Manual debugging is somewhat difficult because MoaT protects itself by a number of timeouts.
+Dissecting a broken data structure doesn't get any easier if you're forced to run the main loop every five seconds.
 Thus, you can set the environment variable ``MOAT_DEBUG_TIMEOUT`` to the number of seconds you need for a debugging session.
 This causes all destructive timeouts to last at least that long.
+This does mean that if you force-quit a MoaT script, you may need to wait that long before retrying.

 Etcd is authoritative
 ---------------------